While there are many game engines available, we want to talk about what is Godot and why it’s a fantastic choice to learn.

 At this point, you should have a solid understand of the technical aspects and be able to answer what is Godot from that standpoint.
 However, these is still another facet to understand.

 If you can dream it, the Godot Engine can probably help you make it.
 This includes FPS games, RPGs, strategy games, simulation games, turn-based deck builder games, and beyond.
 However, the best way to see what Godot is capable of is to check out some of their own developer showcases below of current and upcoming games – all made by developers just like you!

 Why Choose Godot?

-Now that we’ve talked about what Godot is and explored what it can do, let’s jump into the main thing many developers want to know: why should you choose Godot to develop your games with it?
+Now that we’ve talked about what is Godot and explored what it can do, let’s jump into the main thing many developers want to know: why should you choose Godot to develop games?

 - 1. It’s free.
 As the engine is open-source, it costs you nothing to obtain or use the engine.
 Unlike Unity or Unreal Engine where a certain amount of revenue will cost you an expensive license, revenue made with Godot-created games are yours to keep with no strings attached!

 - You can edit the engine as you need to.
 Again, the engine is open-source.
 So, if the engine doesn’t quite do what you need it to do for your game project, you can edit the engine directly until you can achieve the effect you want.
 This gives you the freedom you need to develop whatever systems and mechanics are needed without constraints!